skiptools/skip-ui/README.md

 #### Image Assets

-Images can be bundled in asset catalogs provided in the `Resources/` folder of your SwiftPM modules.
-Your `Package.swift` project should be have the module's `.target` include the `Resources` folder for resource processing (which is the default for projects created with `skip init`):
+Images can be bundled in asset catalogs provided in the `Resources` folder of your SwiftPM modules.
+Your `Package.swift` project should have the module's `.target` include the `Resources` folder for resource processing (which is the default for projects created with `skip init`):

 ```swift
 .target(name: "MyModule", dependencies: ..., resources: [.process("Resources")], plugins: skipstone)
 ```

-Once the asset catalog is added to your resources folder, any bundled images can be loaded and displayed using the `Image(name:bundle:)` constructor.
+Once the asset catalog is added to your `Resources` folder, any bundled images can be loaded and displayed using the `Image(name:bundle:)` constructor.
 For example:

 ```swift
 Image("Cat", bundle: .module, label: Text("Cat JPEG image"))